Skip to main content

 Concerns about long-term TRT often center on prostate health and cardiovascular risk.
 A 2024 meta-analysis demonstrated that TRT effectively improves erectile function without adversely affecting prostate metrics like International Prostate Symptom Score (IPSS) or Prostate-Specific Antigen (PSA) levels.
 The cardiovascular picture is one of active scientific investigation.

 Multiple meta-analyses suggest that optimizing testosterone levels may be associated with a reduced risk of major adverse cardiovascular events, potentially through improvements in lipid profiles and insulin sensitivity.
-Other analyses of show a neutral effect, indicating no increased risk.
+Other analyses of randomized controlled trials show a neutral effect, indicating no increased risk.
 This ongoing research underscores the importance of a monitored protocol tailored to an individual’s baseline cardiovascular health.

 Effective long-term hormonal therapy relies on a multi-faceted protocol that supports the entire endocrine system.